-5.11 Career Services
+5.10 Career Services

-Tri-Area Trucking School is committed to assisting program graduates with career services.
-To help ensure the success of every graduate, Tri-Area offers job placement assistance at no additional charge.
+The School is committed to assisting program graduates with career services.
+To help ensure the success of every graduate, the School offers job placement assistance at no additional charge.
 To help prepare students for an entry-level trucking position, professional development and communication skills are presented throughout the program to prepare each graduate for employment.
 This includes, but is not limited to, job seeking skills such as resume writing, networking and interviewing techniques.

 The objective of Career Services is to assist students with the skills necessary to secure an entry-level position in trucking.
-Naturally, securing rewarding employment for a graduate depends upon a mutual effort between Tri-Area Trucking personnel and the graduate.
-Ross cannot in any way or any time guarantee employment.
+Naturally, securing rewarding employment for a graduate depends upon a mutual effort between School personnel and the graduate.
+The School cannot in any way or any time guarantee employment.